cernopendata/cms-opendata-guide/docs/analysis/selection/objects/tools.md

 ## 4-vector access functions

 In [MuonAnalyzer.cc](https://github.com/cms-opendata-analyses/PhysObjectExtractorTool/blob/2012/PhysObjectExtractor/src/MuonAnalyzer.cc), the muon four-vector elements are accessed as shown below.
-The values for each muon are stored into an array, which will become a branch in a ROOT TTree.
+In this example, the values for each muon are stored into an array, which will become a branch in a ROOT TTree.

 ```cpp
 for (reco::MuonCollection::const_iterator itmuon=mymuons->begin(); itmuon!=mymuons->end(); ++itmuon){